3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 • You need nursing home care

 Here’s an easy example that illustrates the cash value.
-Let’s say you have a life insurance policy that contains $55,000 of cash value.
-That means you will need to spend down $53,500 before Medicaid pays or qualify for other Medicaid programs.
-(Moreover, this does not assume other spendable assets you have.)
+Let’s say you have a life insurance policy with a face amount of $100,000 that contains $55,000 of cash value.

 However, that stinks, doesn’t it?
 You paid into a policy all those years.
 Now the life insurance is used for something other than its original intention.